tomwhartung/seeourminds.com-bootstrap/doc/mondrian-links_and_quotes.md

 *All emphasis is in the original.*

+> We distinguish various tendencies in the new painting.
+> First, there is the tendency in which more or less purified form is so decomposed, transformed, or
+> broken that the composition no longer renders natural appearance.
+> This tendency uses particular forms, whole or fragmented, curved or straight lines as well as geometric forms.
+> Of this tendency, the strongest examples are, on the one hand, the works of Picasso and Braque and,
+> on the other, those of Kandinsky and Malevich.
+(p.
+247)

 > If art is an expression of life and anticipates it, we can state that the new life is *the culture of equivalent relationships.*
+>
 > Just as with the plastic means in art, it is evident that for this life our mentality must become more or less purified,
 > not in an old-fashioned puritanical way, but so as to rise above the oppression of limiting, particular forms.
 > Thus in the same way as art, life reaches a state of real equilibrium
 > *through pure and equivalent relationships of increasingly free individuals.*
 (p.
 248)

+> Art demonstrates the new life is not simply a creation of new forms and new, more just relationships in
+> individual, social, political, and economic areas, but the purification of forms and relationships makes them
+> increasingly capable of establishing an *entirely new organization, which through equivalent relationships
+> destroys any particular interest detremental to the others.*
+(p.
+249)

 > Today we see subject and particular form, once of such great importance in the work,
 > rejected not only as being a primitive means of expression, but also as limiting expression.